tawmae/tawmae.github.io/video_game_quiz.md

 ![Picture](assets/media/video_game_quiz_custom_triggers.png)

-{: .highlight }
-For them to appear in the Triggers menu, you might want to play a single round and type in the correct answer.
-After that, you should be able to select them.

 1. `Video Game Quiz Correct Answer` triggers whenever a user types in the correct answer.

 2. `Video Quiz Most Correct Answers` triggers after you've played multiple rounds and one or more users guessed the most video games correctly.
 Example: you have played 10 rounds, user A guessed 3 correctly, and user B also guessed 3 correctly.
 This means, the trigger will fire two times.
 If only a single person has the most correct guesses, it will only trigger once.